 “The earliest peek-a-boo glasses feature a cartoonish woman with a freakishly big head and eyes, like Betty Boop.”

 It’s hard to feel scandalized today by these so-called “girlie glasses,” which had their heyday in the 1940s and ’50s.
 Compared with the explicit images now accessible with the click of a mouse, these tumblers with pin-up decals seem downright quaint.
 Long before the Internet and cable TV, though, they offered a tantalizing thrill.

 Stan Timm and his wife, Mardi, collect and research novelty items sold by Johnson Smith Company—established in 1914—in its mail-order catalogs.
 In fact, they purportedly have the largest novelty collection in the world.
-Some of their collection is documented on their web site Timm Stuff.

 The Timms are particularly amused and delighted by the products of H. Fishlove and Co., a Chicago company that supplied Johnson Smith with its most popular gags, including chattering teeth, fake vomit, and girlie glasses.
 The Timms are self-made Fishlove historians, who have interviewed members of the Fishlove family, and they plan to publish eBooks on both Johnson Smith and Fishlove this summer.

 Some of these glasses were called “peek-a-boos” and featured a clothed pin-up image on the front, usually a decal, although some were hand-painted.
 On the back side of the decal, the idealized woman would be depicted in sexy lingerie or plain naked.
 Her state of undress would increase as you drank.
 Other “nudie glasses” were known as “mystics” because the white chemical used for the lady’s clothing would seem to disappear when touched by condensation; when a beverage was poured into a glass, the naked woman underneath would be revealed.